dfinity/ic/rs/bitcoin/ckbtc/mainnet/minter_upgrade_2024_12_06.md

-# Proposal to upgrade the ckBTC minter canister
+# Proposal to upgrade the ckBTC minter canister to start using the Bitcoin Checker canister

 Repository: `https://github.com/dfinity/ic.git`